3vilbird/AUTHENTICATION/README.md

 ```

-the structure of the jwt
+The structure of the jwt
 ![Screenshot from 2025-05-30 22-08-00](https://github.com/user-attachments/assets/c165864a-2b71-4888-931f-85cdaf003a04)

 so we have the below stuff